 Unfortunately, Bell’s lack of critical thinking and sufficient biblical examination is repeated throughout his make-you-feel-good-about-God writing.

-Rob seems to reject the idea of eternal suffering when he says that “…no one can resist God’s pursuit forever, because God’s love will eventually melt even the hardest of hearts,” (page 108).
-Immediately after on the same page he says,
+Bell seems to reject the idea of eternal suffering when he says that “…no one can resist God’s pursuit forever, because God’s love will eventually melt even the hardest of hearts,” (page 108).
+Immediately after on the same page, he says,

 "Could God say to someone truly humbled, broken, and desperate for reconciliation, 'Sorry, too late'?
 Many have refused to accept the scenario in which somebody is pounding on the door, apologizing, repenting, and asking God to be let in, only to hear God say through the keyhole: 'Door's locked.
 Sorry.
 If you had been here earlier, I could have done something.
 But now, it's too late,'" (Page 108.)